 Completed in 2005, the 9,500 square metre King David High School is an independent Jewish school that fuses the traditions of Judaism with the provincial educational curriculum.
 The long, linear form and massing creates a strong streetwall edge along a busy thoroughfare that runs through the Oakridge neighbourhood of Vancouver.

-Construction materials are spare and durable to convey a sense of permanence: poured-in-place concrete, integrally coloured concrete block, Jerusalem stone, heavy glulam columns and beams.
+Construction materials are spare and durable and convey a sense of permanence: poured-in-place concrete, integrally coloured concrete block, Jerusalem stone, and glulam columns and beams.

 Interior Design Institute of British Columbia Gold Award